PREPARE YOUR APPLICATION

 • Travel costs associated assessment attendance

-Level 1 forms
+Level 1 applications to register

 You can jump to the Level 2 Asylum and Protection Category, without first being registered in the Level 1 Asylum and Protection Category.
-If you are jumping to Level 2 in this category you simply need to complete the Organisation registration form and the new Adviser competence statement.
-If you are already registered at Level 1 in this category, you need to complete the raising levels application forms.
+If you are jumping to Level 2 in this category, both organisation and adviser simply need to apply to register in the same way you would if you were applying to register in any Level 1 category.
+If you are already registered at Level 1 in the Asylum and Protection category, you need to apply to raise your level.

 Registration renewal